-However, we will compute this $E_1$-page by a motivic Adams spectral sequence based on the Eilenberg--Mac Lane spectrum $\textup{H}\mathbb{F}_2$.
+However, we will compute the $\textup{E}_1$-page of the kq-resolution by a motivic Adams spectral sequence based on the Eilenberg--Mac Lane spectrum $\textup{H}\mathbb{F}_2$.
+More precisely, we study te $\textbf{{mASS}}^F(\text{kq} \otimes \text{kq})$.
 This spectral sequence computes the homotopy groups of the $(2,\eta)$-completion of $\textup{kq} \otimes \textup{kq}$.
 When $F$ is a field of finite virtual 2-cohomological dimension, then this coincides with the 2-completion \cite[Theorem 1]{HKO-convergencemASS}.
 These conventions force us to work in the 2-complete category (see also \cite[Section 2.2]{CQ21}). \end{remark}

 Let bo denote the connective cover of the classical real K-theory spectrum KO.
 The $\textup{kq}$-resolution is the motivic analogue of the bo-resolution in the following way.
-The $E_1$-page of the bo-resolution is of the form
+The $\textup{E}_1$-page of the bo-resolution is of the form

 where we may identify $\mathbb{S}_{\text{bo}}^\wedge \simeq \mathbb{S}_2^\wedge$ in the 2-complete setting \cite{Bousfield-localization}.
 There is a \textit{complex Betti realization functor}